-We wish you much success and please know that a wonderful educational adventure filled with
+We wish you much success and please know that a wonderful educational adventure filled with opportunities awaits you here at BASC.
+Make the most of it!

 "The function of education is to teach one to think intensively and to think critically.